In this article:

 There is a wealth of software and concepts on the market to help portray the project plan to the construction team in a simple understandable form.
 So the tools are available.

 The only thing left that is required for effective management of time is communication.
 I believe that this is where the biggest hazard lays in the modern construction industry.
-I am not referring to the communication protocol within a company or project, but rather to who is involved and communicated with during the development and management of a project schedule.
+I am not referring to the communication protocol within a company or project.
+Instead, i am referring to who is involved and communicated with during the development and management of a project schedule.
 On the one hand there are people driving deadlines, liability periods, payment milestones and targets, and on the other hand people driving practical, logical and accurately forecasting schedules.

 On paper these terms seem to be very compatible, but practically this marriage becomes strained when time is limited (which it usually is).
 This strain increases proportionally as the pressure on a project increases.